ZeeshanHaider2/ReactJS/README.md

-App: A app that uses React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account. http://uncovered-zipper.surge.sh/
+App: An app that uses React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account. http://uncovered-zipper.surge.sh/

 Note: you should have a Spotify account before you try to use this app.